Are you teaching letter recognition skills to your children? When it comes to pre-reading skills, Letter Recognition is an important part!

 Young children need to be exposed to both capital and lowercase and will need to learn all of them before becoming a successful reader.

-Even though lowercase letters are more common in reading, it’s easier for children to learn capital letters first.
+Even though lowercase letters are more common in reading, capital letters are easier to visually distinguish.

 Letter recognition is an important part of pre-reading!
 Your children are on their way to learning how to read!